-Join Stefan Loader for an in-depth discussion in this video Creating and editing patterns for MIDI, part of Up and Running with FL Studio 12.
+Join Stefan Loader for an in-depth discussion in this video Creating and editing patterns for MIDI, part of Learning FL Studio 12.

 - Patterns are the tool that you will use in FL Studio in order to arrange MIDI and your track.
 They are by default formed one measure of four beats, or automatically extend depending on how long your MIDI pattern is.
 You can draw these into the playlist, delete, slice, and cut them up in order to further arrange your track.
 Let's take a look at how to do this now.
 As I've mentioned earlier, the pattern selector and new pattern tool is located in the toolbar here.
 Either right clicking on the pattern one, or pattern selector button, or clicking on this button here, will show all the patterns that you've got available in your project.

 You could also click here to add a new pattern, which we'll do now, and type in demo, and you can then scroll through by left clicking and dragging up or down.
 What we'll now do is draw in a demonstration MIDI pattern, so that you can then see how this process works.
 By going to the piano roll and also in the channel rack, adding a default plugin such as the 3xOsc.
 We can then select the 3xOsc in the piano roll, and then draw in MIDI patterns using the pencil tool.

 So for instance I'm just going to draw a demonstration of a MIDI pattern here.
 And I'm going to re-arrange the length of the notes.
 (MIDI piano notes) As you could see we've now got a very basic pattern there.
 The difference between the pencil and the paint tool, is the pencil tool only lets you draw in one note at a time.
 The paint tool lets you draw in multiple notes by clicking and then holding.
 And you can also move up or down depending on which one of the paint tools you've got selected.